bkshaw/bkshaw/README.md

 ## Additional Information

 - Open to collaborations on ML, LLMs fine-tuning, and prompt engineering projects.
-- Actively seeking contributors for some of my projects.
+- Open to job offers if you feel that I am a good fit for the role.

 <!--
 **bkshaw/bkshaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.